alextaikato/aws-deepracer-bootcamp/README.md

 # How this session will run -A

 - Everyone has an opportunity to participate - This is intended to be a hands on session.
-After some initial discussion as one group together, we can split out into teams using the breakout rooms feature in Zoom, or work individually to develop our own machine learning models and see how these work in simulations.
+We will go over setting up your deepracer environment and walk you through setting up your first model.

 - Asking questions - The aim of this session is to be as interactive as possible, please don’t hold questions to the end, I’m happy to answer questions as we go :)

-- Resources - All materials from this workshop will be publicly available on my github and a link provided in chat at the end of our session.
+- Resources - All materials from this workshop will be publicly available on github and a link provided in chat at the end of our session.

 - Technology - Today we'll be using AWS to get hands on, it was a pre-requisite to register for an AWS account.
 If you don't have one already, please register now as we start our walkthrough.